...

 • Chishi Observation Deck is around a 10-minute walk from Asa Village center (阿佐集落).

-• If you plan to visit Chishi Observation Deck from Zamami Port, it will be a 15-minute drive.
+• If you plan to visit the Chishi Observation Deck from Zamami Port, the drive will take approximately 15 minutes.

 Tip: There are toilet facilities in the car park.